Do you want to know the most interesting facts about books?

 In fact, he gave away the typewriter when he was writing ‘The Adventure’s of Tom Sawyer’ twice.
 Both times it returned to him.

 15. There is an actual word for loving the smell of old books, it’s Bibliosmia.

 This interesting fact is for the reading addicts.
 Has there been a time when someone has asked you if you prefer paperback or hardback books over eBooks?
-Maybe there was several times when you were asked this question and you responded about how you disliked eBooks?
-Quite often people say they perfer paperback and hardback books but are not able to give an exact reason.
+Maybe there were several times when you were asked this question and you responded about how you disliked eBooks?
+Quite often people say they prefer paperback and hardback books but are not able to give an exact reason.
 Could this be that reason?